benyaminemp/Data-Analytics/Tableau-Dashboard/README.md

 ---

-## 🚀 Getting Started

-To explore or modify this dashboard:

-1. Download and install **Tableau Desktop**.
-2. Open the `.twb` file in Tableau.
-3. Refresh the data source if needed.
-4. Interact with filters, maps, and charts to explore insights.

----

 ## 📌 License & Use

 This project is for educational and non-commercial use, utilizing open data made available by the government.
 Please credit [Data.gov](https://catalog.data.gov/) if you reuse the dataset.

----

-## 👨‍💻 Author

-**Benyamin Ebrahimpour**
-For questions or collaboration, feel free to connect!